Rethinking Weight Decay For Efficient Neural Network Pruning: Introduction

-We have the following claims: \begin{itemize} \item we introduce SWD, a method which deep convolutional networks continuously during training; \item using standardized benchmark datasets, we proved that SWD performs greatly better, on aggressive pruning targets, than standard methods; \item SWD needs fewer hyperparameters, introduces no discontinuity, needs no fine-tuning and can be applied to any pruning structure with any pruning criterion. \end{itemize}
+Therefore, about SWD, which prunes deep neural networks continuously during training, we have the following claims: \begin{itemize} \item using standardized benchmark datasets, we prove that SWD performs significantly better on aggressive pruning targets than standard methods; \item we show that SWD needs fewer hyperparameters, introduces no discontinuity, needs no fine-tuning, and can be applied to any pruning structure with any pruning criterion. \end{itemize}

-In the next sections, we will present in details the field of network pruning, describe our method, show our experiments and discuss our results.
+In the following sections, we will review in detail the field of network pruning, describe our method, present our experiments and their results, and then discuss our observations.